sophia-zube/incari-doc/modules/material-editor.md

 ## Default Car Paint Model

+This model represents a material that provides the visual qualities to a car's paint job.
+It allows for selecting and editing environment and normal mapping, base coat color and roughness, clear coat color and roughness, as well as metallicness and shadow sensitivity.

 ![](../.gitbook/assets/defaultcarpaintmodel.png)

-This model allows for selecting and editing environment and normal mapping, base coat color and roughness, clear coat color and roughness, as well as metallicness and shadow sensitivity.

 ## Default Phong Model

+This model represents the standard Phong model, characterized by a shiny surface marked by pinpointed highlights.
+It allows for selecting and editing diffuse or specular color, texture, and blending; normal mapping; as well as tweaking shininess and emissiveness.

 ![](../.gitbook/assets/defaultphongmodel.png)

-This model allows for selecting and editing diffuse or specular color, texture, and blending; normal mapping; as well as tweaking shininess and emissiveness.

 ## Default Glass Model

+This model represents materials with a glass-like quality.
+It allows for selecting and editing environment and normal mapping; base texture, color, and blending; reflection color, roughness, and fresnel; as well as tweaking shadow sensitivity.

 ![](../.gitbook/assets/defaultglassmodel.png)
 ## Default ExtendendedPBR Model

+This model offers more attributes than the **Default PBR Model**.
+It allows for selecting and editing environment and normal mapping; albedo texture, color, and blending; specular color; as well as several aspects of occlusion metallic roughness.

 ![](../.gitbook/assets/defaultextendedpbrmodel.png)
 ## Default PBR Model

+This model represents a material that provides a more realistic quality to objects, using physically based rendering.
+It allows for selecting and editing environment and normal mapping; albedo texture, color, and blending; specular color; as well as tweaking metalicness, shadow senstivity, and roughness.

 ![](../.gitbook/assets/defaultpbrmodel.png)
 ## Default Shadeless Model

+This model represents a material which displays a solid color and offers no response to light placement.
+It is rather simple, only allowing for selecting and editing diffuse color, texture, and blending.

 ![](../.gitbook/assets/defaultshadelessmodel.png)
 ### See Also